samarth777/PESUIO/naiveRAG/output.md

 # Model Training and Inference:

 - Randomized the weights of each model before training.
 For the vision models, the models had a parameter ‘weights’ so a simple initialization ‘weights=None’ was sufficient.
 For the audio processing models, the neural networks were traversed layer by layer and the weights were randomized.
 - The models were trained on their respective datasets.
-All vision models were trained on CIFAR 10 dataset with batch size 128 for 100 epochs and all the audio processing models were trained on the LIBRISPEECH dataset with a batch size of 4 for 50 epochs.# Current Page Content
+All vision models were trained on CIFAR 10 dataset with batch size 128 for 100 epochs and all the audio processing models were trained on the LIBRISPEECH dataset with a batch size of 4 for 50 epochs.
+The batch# Current Page Content

 Sizes were chosen by monitoring GPU memory consumption and ensuring maximum utilization and minimum time consumption.